Kay-ddggxh/woohoo-haiku/README.md

 The view that enables an authenticated user to add and save their own haiku was created using Django's [CreateView method](https://docs.djangoproject.com/en/4.1/ref/class-based-views/generic-editing/#django.views.generic.edit.CreateView)

+**Form submit feedback**:

+To display a self-closing feedback message to the user after submitting a form, I used the this [StackOverflow article](https://stackoverflow.com/questions/67366138/django-display-message-after-creating-a-post) as reference.

 **Form Customisation**:

 Form customisation was achieved using [Django Widgets](https://docs.djangoproject.com/en/dev/ref/forms/widgets/).